ElliotKillick/windows-vs-linux-loader-architecture/README.md

       - On Windows, acquiring the equivalent `LdrpModuleDatatableLock` is required to iterate the module list safely (e.g. when calling the `LdrpFindLoadedDllByNameLockHeld` function)

 Windows `LdrpLoaderLock`
-  - Protects the `InInitializationOrderModuleList` linked list and blocks concurrent initialization/deinitialization modules
+  - Protects the `InInitializationOrderModuleList` linked list and blocks concurrent initialization/deinitialization or concurrent out-of-order initialization/deinitialization of modules
-    - At process exit, `RtlExitUserProcess` acquires loader lock before running library deinitialization functions (`DLL_PROCESS_DETACH`).
+    - At process exit, `RtlExitUserProcess` acquires loader lock before running library deinitialization case (`DLL_PROCESS_DETACH`) of `DllMain`
     - The latter protection is also necessary because libraries that depend on each other cannot have their initialization functions run concurrently.
 Otherwise, a concurrent thread running a library's initialization function could call into an uninitialized dependency.
 Guarding against this is especially necessary on Windows, where the architecture prioritizes libraries that provide functionality over individual processes.
 Thus, loader lock also protects against concurrent out-of-order library initialization.
   - Implemented as a critical section